scd-github/jsd-lab-website-template/index.md

 {% include section.html background="images/orange.png" dark=true %}

-# {% include icon.html icon="fa-solid fa-users" %} Introducing Just Sustainability Design
+# {% include icon.html icon="fa-solid fa-microscope" %} Introducing Just Sustainability Design
 Computing is insolvent: unable to pay its debts to our planet and its societies.
 JSD reorients tech work so we can build a better future together.

 {% include section.html %}